 There are many types of filter cartridges and bags, if you are not sure of what you require, the first step is often determining if you require depth or surface filtration.

 Surface Filtration implies that particles are retained mostly on the surface of the media, forming a layer of material that increases the efficiency or fineness of particles retained.
 Generally speaking, this type of filter media is referred to as having a "nominal retention"; perhaps initially being 60% to 70% efficient at retaining the targeted particle size and as the "cake layer" develops eventually becoming nearly 100% efficient.
 Nominally rated media is the most common and is less expensive than Depth Media.
+The amount of surface area directly correlates to the solids loading capability and related pressure drop.

 Depth Filtration refers to a thicker media or multiple layers of media, forming a torturous path to retain particles.
 This type of engineered media ideally retains larger particles at the surface and progressively finer particles through the thickness or layers.
 Although there are nominally rated depth filtration media, the more complex designs are often rated at 95 to 99% efficiencies and therefore not reliant on a filter cake for their efficiency.
+The effect of surface area on rate of filtration is only part of the overall filtration efficiency.

 The cost differences of various filter bags and cartridges are often a reflection of the thickness and design of the media, ultimately related to its efficiency.